Rekeil Pyke: Shrewsbury Town

 On 3 August 2020, Pyke joined League One side Shrewsbury Town, signing a three-year deal and reuniting with boss Sam Ricketts who Pyke had played under at Wrexham.
 He scored on his "Shrews" debut, a 4–3 defeat at Middlesbrough in the EFL Cup.
-However later in September Pyke was ruled out for four months due to a thigh injury after being forced off in a 2–1 defeat to Northampton Town at the New Meadow.
+However, later in September Pyke was ruled out for four months due to a thigh injury after being forced off in a 2–1 defeat to Northampton Town at the New Meadow.
 Ricketts commented that Pyke and injured strike partner Leon Clarke were both a big miss for the team.
 By the time he returned to fitness Steve Cotterill had replaced Ricketts as manager, and assistant boss Aaron Wilbraham said that Pyke would have to work hard to win back his place in the starting eleven.
 He ended the 2020–21 campaign with 14 appearances to his name, without scoring any further goals.

 On 31 January 2022, Pyke joined League Two bottom side Scunthorpe United on loan until the end of the 2021–22 season.
 He had previously worked with manager Keith Hill at Rochdale.
 He started six games and made four substitute appearances as the "Iron" were relegated out of the English Football League.

+Speaking in August 2022, Shrewsbury manager Steve Cotterill said that the Scunthorpe loan was "a waste of time" and was the player's choice rather than Cotterill's decision.
+Three months later, Cotterill praised Pyke for adapting to the wing-back role as Julien Dacosta and Elliott Bennett were sidelined with injury.
+Pyke ended the 2022–23 season with three goals in 19 starts and 23 substitute appearances, departing the club upon the expiration of his contract.

+Grimsby Town

+On 26 June 2023, Pyke signed a two-year deal with Grimsby Town, with manager Paul Hurst confirming that he was signed to play at centre-forward.
+The Grimsby Telegraph reported in September that he "he has struggled to get up to speed both with his match fitness and fitting into Paul Hurst's system".
+He scored eight goals in 34 games in the 2023–24 season.
+He missed much of the summer of 2024 due to injury.
+He struggled for game time under both Paul Hurst and his successor, David Artell, playing eight games in the first half of the 2024–25 campaign.

+On 23 January 2025, Pyke joined National League side Eastleigh on loan for the remainder of the season.
+He played three games for the club.
+He was released by Grimsby upon his return to Blundell Park.

+Truro City

+On 31 July 2025, Pyke joined newly promoted National League side Truro City on an initial one-year deal with an option to extend.

 Style of play

 Port Vale assistant manager Chris Morgan said that Pyke was "quick and powerful" and had good finishing skills.
+Pyke is primarily a striker but during his three years at Shrewsbury Town he was predominantly converted to play as a winger and a wing back.